Chiron Return at 50: When Your Wound Becomes Wisdom

 1. Old Patterns Resurface

 Expect situations, relationships, and emotional patterns from your past to reappear with uncanny precision.
-The person who wounded you at 15 will not literally walk through your door — but someone who activates the exact same wound pattern will.
+The person who wounded you at 15 will not literally walk through your door — but someone who activates the exact same karmic wound pattern will.
 This is Chiron's invitation to respond differently than you did the first time.

 2. The Mask Fails